kubewarden/docs/src/quick-start.md

 `ClusterAdmissionPolicy` and `PolicyServer` Custom Resources

 * `kubewarden-controller` with
-a default configuration and which will create a `PolicyServer` resource named `default`.
+a default configuration, and which will create a `PolicyServer` resource named `default`.

 > **QUICK NOTES:**
 >